-- 21. If you live in Oxford you will need to pay for your living costs such as food, accommodation, and personal items. - 22.
+- 23. If you live in Oxford you will need to pay for your living costs such as food, accommodation, and personal items. - 24.
 Estimates of the likely range of living costs in Oxford are set out on the University webpages about Living Costs, which highlight how inflation may increase the cost of living.
-These webpages are updated annually, but high UK inflation during 2022 makes it difficult to estimate future increases in the cost of living during your studies.
+These webpages are updated annually, but high UK inflation in recent years makes it difficult to estimate future increases in the cost of living during your studies.